nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 		</sonar.exclusions>
 	</properties>
 ```

+### 4.3 What to Test
+  * Utility methods
+  * Core business logic methods
+  * Collections passed as parameter not changed in the method
+  * Algorithm Engines
+  * Simple DB queries checking predicates
+  * Services that are high-risk

 ## 5. Decoupling the Controller Classes from the Service Classes
 It is not uncommon to find the Controller Classes tightly coupled to the Service Classes this makes unit testing a challenge.